25 Oct Raw Food Nutrition… To Cook Or Not To Cook?

 Take the nutrient powerhouses of beans and lentils.
 Legume-based diets have many health benefits including the prevention and management of obesity, heart disease and more.
 Cooking can also destroy some of the anti-nutrients found in foods that bind minerals in the gut and interfere with absorption.

 Nutrient Losses Quantified

-Putting nutrient losses from cooking into context, just storing fruits and vegetables for several days means a gradual loss of vitamin C. Fresh will always be best, but frozen vegetables are certainly an option to consider as they are blanched and frozen very soon after picking, effectively “locking in” their nutrients for months.
+Fresh will always be best.
+Frozen vegetables are also an option to consider as they are blanched and frozen very soon after picking, effectively “locking in” nutrients.

 The benefits of cooking

 Food is much more than just the essential vitamins and minerals.
 There are hundreds of bioactive compounds found in plant foods that have favourable health benefits.
 These bioactive compounds can serve as antioxidant and anti-inflammatory agents and have anti-cancer and antibacterial roles as well.

 Cooking losses of bioactive nutrients are considered small.
 In many cases, cooking actually increases the levels of some of these substances.
 That’s because heating food breaks down plant cell walls so they can release more of the nutrients.